wp-plugins/woocommerce-novalnet-gateway/readme.txt

 * Risk management with numerous fraudulence prevention techniques
 * End customer site for Support (128 Bit SSL encrypted)
 * Cost free technical support for the implementation of payment modules for shop/cms systems and self-programmed webpages
+* Plug and Play (independent modules, you don't need any extra plugins or scripts to process the Transaction)
+* Supports Sequential Order Numbers Pro plugin (Custom Order Numbers for WooCommerce) and Wordpress Multi-Site feature.

 = Important: This plugin requires a pre-installed and activated SSL certificate on your website! =